 Click here for an index to the deeds for 244 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 As built, the front (southern) half of 244 Beacon extended the full width of the lot, but the western wall of the rear half was set back from the property line by three feet, allowing windows facing west on the northern half of the building.
 When 246 Beacon was built in 1887-1888, the northern half of its eastern wall was recessed by a similar amount, creating an open area between the two houses.

-During the 1887-1888 winter season, the Boardmans were living elsewhere and 244 Beacon was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
+During the 1887-1888 winter season, the Boardmans were traveling abroad and 244 Beacon was the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.
 They had married in June of 1887 and 244 Beacon probably was their first home together.

 Robert Chamblet Hooper was treasurer and later president of the Constitution Wharf Company.
 A noted dog fancier, he was owner of “Judge” (also known as “Hooper’s Judge”), credited as the ancestor of the Boston Terrier breed.

 By 1888-1889 season, the Hoopers had moved to 183 Commonwealth and 244 Beacon was once again the Boardmans’ home.